jmcanterafonseca-iota/stardust-examples/digital-assets/01-introduction.md

 its associated address, i.e., the one who knows the address' private key.

 There are different [Output types](https://wiki.iota.org/shimmer/learn/outputs).
 This tutorial series will focus on outputs that involve digital assets (user-defined native tokens).
 Apart from the already covered [Alias Outputs](), in this tutorial we will also focus on [Foundry Outputs](https://github.com/iotaledger/tips/blob/main/tips/TIP-0018/tip-0018.md#foundry-output).
-A *Foundry Output* is an Output that controls the supply of user-defined native tokens.
+A *Foundry Output* is an Output that controls the supply of user-defined, custom tokens, also known as  *native tokens*.
 Last but not least you will learn how to define UTXOs to transfer such native tokens among addresses.
-For Non-Fungible Tokens (NFTs) you can check out this [howto]().
+For Non-Fungible Tokens (NFTs) you can check out this [howto](https://wiki.iota.org/shimmer/iotajs/how_tos/mint_nft/).

 ## Storage Costs and Deposits